hargoniX/bachelor/thesis/thesis.typ

   caption: [Capabilities of formal verification tools for Rust], ) <requirements>

-As we can see in @requirements the only feature that both Creusot and Prusti are missing is the capability to deal with `unsafe` code.
+As we can see in @requirements, the only feature that both Creusot and Prusti are missing is the capability to deal with `unsafe` code.
 Since our program is a driver, a certain degree of direct hardware interaction through pointers (or interfaces that abstract pointers) is impossible to avoid.
 For Creusot, the lack of `unsafe` support is evident from its issue tracker where this is still an open feature request #footnote[https://github.com/xldenis/creusot/issues/36].
-Prusti is not entirely incapable of processing `unsafe` code but its automation capabilities are very limited.
+Prusti is not entirely incapable of processing `unsafe` code, but its automation capabilities are very limited.
 For example, the following example cannot be verified by Prusti automatically:
 #sourcecode[```rust
 fn test() {